Special Care Nursery resources

 Fontanel: An anatomical feature of an infant’s skull referred to as the soft spot.

-Gastro-Esophageal Reflux: Where food or liquid leaks backwards from the stomach into the trachea.
+Gastro-Esophageal Reflux: When food or liquid leaks backwards from the stomach into the trachea.

-Gavage: feeding A feeding tube that is placed in a baby who has not learned to swallow.
+Gavage: A feeding tube that is placed in a baby who has not learned to swallow.